Great Linford: Other

 Great Linford has two pubs: The Nag's Head, on the High Street and The Black Horse at the edge of Great Linford on Wolverton Road, by the Grand Union Canal.
 There is a new Memorial Hall and a Community Hall off Marsh Drive behind the manor house.

-Linford Manor is now owned by Pete Winkelman who is chairman of Milton Keynes Dons F.C.
+Linford Manor is now owned by Pete Winkelman who was first chairman of Milton Keynes Dons F.C.
 The former stables and associated gate houses are now an Arts Centre.
 As of 2022, the former almshouses are not in use but in February 2022, Milton Keynes Council transferred them into the care of the Parks Trust and they are scheduled to be restored.

 Civil parish

-In addition to Great Linford district itself (with the historic village at its core), the civil parish also includes the districts of Giffard Park, Blakelands, Neath Hill, Pennyland, Tongwell, Conniburrow, Downs Barn, Downhead Park and Redhouse Park.
+In addition to Great Linford district itself (with the historic village at its core), the civil parish also includes the districts of Bolbeck Park/Giffard Park, Blakelands, Neath Hill, Pennyland, Tongwell, Conniburrow, Downs Barn, Downhead Park and Redhouse Park.

 The parish is bounded to the north by Newport Road, to the west by the B4034/V8 Marlborough Street (as far as H4 Dansteed Way), then along Dansteed Way as far as V7 Saxon Street, south along Saxon Street as far as the A509/H5 Portway, then east along Portway to the M1, then north along the motorway until it reaches Newport Road again.
 The Grand Union Canal bisects the parish.

 The parish increased in population from 263 in the 1971 census to 11,882 in the 1981 census, an increase of some 4,400%.
 At the 2011 census, the population had reached 19,350, and the 2021 census is expected to show a further increase because of construction of Redhouse Park in the intervening period.